-The amount at S does not take into account any interim or voluntary payments the fund has made against its income tax liability for the year of this return.
-If the fund has made such payments, take these into account in calculating the final payment but do not show the amounts on this return.
+The amount at S does not take into account any interim or voluntary payments the fund has made against its income tax liability for the year of this fund return.
+If the fund has made such payments, take these into account in calculating the final payment but do not show the amounts on this fund return.

-Do NOT send the payment with the fund return.
-Send the payment to the address at appendix 7.
+Do not send the payment with the fund return.
+Send the payment to the address on page 52.

-The lodgment address is also at appendix 7.
+The lodgment address is also on page 52.